 IMHO, there is a simple way to address our current immigration issues:

 Each immigrant makes a willful decision and then willfully acts to immigrate to the United States.
 It is a convicted, personal choice.
 Each immigrant chooses to be where we are.

-I'm guessing, to experience the US Dream, a.k.a. the American Dream.
+I'm guessing, immigrants want to experience the US Dream, a.k.a. the American Dream.
 Our nation offers both personal Freedom and unbridled opportunity.
 Or immigrants may simply want to be with family already in the United States.
 Whatever the reason... "it" is here.
-Right Mr Putin? (right)
+Right, Mr Putin? (right)